-If you visit us in the months of June to October you can experience the unique wonder of Big Migration.
+If you visit us end of June to October you can experience the unique wonder of Great Migration.

 Approximately 1.3 million gnus, over 200.000 zebras and 350,000 gazelles and antelopes migrate from the Serengeti in Tanzania to Maasai Mara.
 There they have to cross the Mara River which forms a natural barrier for the wild animals.